Top 10 Best Cars For Dogs

 - More spacious than many drivers will need

 Not only is the Mercedes E-Class Estate enjoyable for your dog, it’s great for you, too.
-That’s why we’ve added it to our list of the best cars for dogs in 2019.
+That’s why we’ve added it to our list of the best cars for dogs.

 Its enormous opening and a low flooring provide an easy leap for most dogs and, should you choose to fit the car with air suspension, it can even be lowered for ease of entry.